VarboxInternational/docs/vendor-files.md

 php artisan varbox:install
 ```

-If you didn't run the above command, you can publish your config files, by running:
+If you didn't run the above command, you can publish your config files by running:

 ```
 php artisan vendor:publish --tag=varbox-config